COMP122/pythagorean.mips/assignment.md

 You can also perform a ``git checkout <tag>`` at anytime to view the final version of your code for a particular phase.[^readonly]  Running the command ``git checkout main`` will reset your version to be the newest version of your repository.

 [^readonly]: You should consider this version to be a read-only version.
 As you learn more about ``git``, this limitation can be removed.
-But for now... just consider it as a read-only version.
+But for now... just consider it read-only.

 ## Due Dates:
 A separate due date will be provided for each phase.
 The following due dates are provided to help you scheduled your time effectively.
 These dates are subject to change, based upon the progress we make in class.
 Such changes will be announced in slack and via the assignment.md file.